MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-metrics.md

 |`kind`| The kind of data collection rule.
 Set to `PlatformTelemetry` for metrics export.|
 |`location`| The location of the DCR.|

 Only one destination type can be specified per DCR.
-Remove the unwanted destinations when copying the example below.
+Remove the unwanted destinations when copying the following example.

 ```JSON